 Located at 93 Windsor Street, Richmond, New South Wales this large two-storey home was constructed in 1893 for Benjamin Richards, owner of the Riverstone Meat Works.
 Later the building and grounds were purchased by the NSW Department of Education for the use of Richmond Rural School.
 The house was demolished in 1955 and now only the gate posts survive on the front alignment of Richmond Public School marked with the name of the house.
+It is thought that Richards named the house after his favourite racehorse.

 The house was beautifully constructed with decorative interior fittings, cedar joinery and formal laid out gardens.
 It was the jewel of Windsor Street.